-Lights •
+Lights

 As you read on, you'll notice there are no instructions for replacing light bulbs in your diesel.
 That's because there aren't any.
 We use specially designed and controlled LEDs to create realistic lighting effects that occur automatically.
-Again, NO PROGRAMMING!!
+Again, NO PROGRAMMING!
 Just come to a stop and watch as the headlight dims automatically in accordance with rule 17.
 Of course, as you pull away, the headlight returns to it's fully bright, yet warm, glow.
-We even included a light in the cab so the engineers can see to do their jobs!

-More....
+More...

 In analog DC operation, just flip the track polarity or direction switch at any speed and watch your Engine gradually come to stop, turn on the appropriate directional lighting, and smoothly accelerate back up to speed.
 No other HO locomotive has features like these.
 There are so many more things to learn and enjoy about M.T.H.
 HO Engines, we could write a book.
 But, that's no fun.
-So, if you haven't already done so, flip to the Quick Start Guide and let's run your new engine!!
+So, if you haven't already done so, flip to the Quick Start Guide and let's run your new engine!